FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 *"But wait a minute!" you may ask.
 "Why do I have to make another app in FusionAuth?
 Don't I already have a React App?
 I thought I could just import FusionAuth functionality into my React app?"*

 You can't directly import FusionAuth functionality into your JavaScript or React projects.
-Instead, FusionAuth is a separate server that developers interact with via API calls.
-So, instead of being something like a JavaScript library, FusionAuth actually is an entirely separate application that you configure to work with your React app and server of your choosing via API calls.
-Think of it like MongoDB or a Postgres database, but which handles auth, rather than storing data.
+Instead,  FusionAuth is a separate server that developers can interact with via API calls.
+So, instead of being something like a JavaScript library that you include into your own JavaScript projects and pull functionality from, FusionAuth actually is an entire application that you configure to work with your React app and server of your choosing via API calls.
+(Those API calls can be made by a library such as `passport.js`, however.)
+Think of it like a MongoDB or Postgres database, but which handles auth, rather than storing data.
+This does have some benefits, however, such as far more layers of security, and more control over using FusionAuth as a user data store.
+You can learn more from our [expert advice](/learn/expert-advice/identity-basics/complete-authentication-system/).

 * Navigate to the administrative user interface, and go to "Applications".
 * Click the green **+** button to add a new application to your FusionAuth instance.
 * Add a name for your application.
 I'm calling mine `React Auth`.
-* Under the `OAuth` tab, configure the “Authorized Redirect URL” to `http://localhost:3001/oauth-callback`.
-This is where you want FusionAuth to redirect the Authorization Code.
-We explicitly send the Authorization Code to your app's Express backend.
-You need to configure the redirect URL because the standard requires you to.
-This prevents a class of attacks where the a hacker changes the location of the redirect URL to steal the Authorization Code, and then retrieves a token associated with a user.
-That token can then be used to access resources as that user, including possibly sensitive data.
+* Under the `OAuth` tab, configure the “Authorized redirect URL”.
+This is where you want FusionAuth to redirect the browser with the authorization code after a user successfully authenticates.
+We are redirecting to your app's Express backend.
+You need to configure this for two reasons:
+* If you *don't* and a hacker later steals your Authorization Code by providing their own redirect URL, they can exchange that for a token and act on your behalf.
+* FusionAuth requires a redirect URL, as does the OAuth standard.
+So, to avoid that mess, enter `http://localhost:3000/oauth-callback`.
+We'll build this route later.
 * Under the same `OAuth` tab, configure the “Logout URL” to where FusionAuth should send the user after they (surprise!) log out.
 Enter in `http://localhost:3001/logout`.
-* Click the blue save button in the top-right to finish the configuration.
+* Click the blue "save" button in the top-right to finish the configuration.

 This is what your configuration might look like: